Modern Gentlemen

 (National Institute of Health)

-19. CBD oil has been found to be effective against acne.
+7. CBD oil is effective against acne.

 (National Institute of Health)

-20. CBD can be effective in substance abuse treatments.
+8. CBD can be effective in substance abuse treatments.

 (National Institute of Health)